cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ## Curtains / blinds

 These are primarily to prevent ringers being blinded by sunlight.
 Heavy curtains may also be an effective way to shut off an open staircase, door way or open gallery.
-They may assist in enabling the ringing chamber to be heated without heating other unused areas such as the rest of the building, staircase, etc.
+They may assist in enabling the ringing room to be heated without heating other unused areas such as the rest of the building, staircase, etc.
-Curtains can also serve to deaden xcessive echo in a ringing chamber.
+Curtains can also serve to deaden xcessive echo in a ringing room.

 ## Electrical Devices